SystemCraftsman/debezium-demo/README.md

 So getting the `command` from your boss, you think that this is a good use case for using Change Data Capture (CDC) pattern.

-Since the boss wants it ASAP, you have to find a way and you think it will be best to implement it via [Debezium](https://debezium.io/) on your `OpenShift Office Space` cluster along with [Strimzi: Kafka on Kubernetes](https://strimzi.io/).
+Since the boss wants it ASAP, you have to find a way to apply this request easily and you think it will be best to implement it via [Debezium](https://debezium.io/) on your `OpenShift Office Space` cluster along with [Strimzi: Kafka on Kubernetes](https://strimzi.io/).

-Oh and you can wear a [Hawaiian shirt and jeans](https://www.rottentomatoes.com/m/office_space/quotes/) while you are doing all these even if it's not Friday:)
+Oh, you can wear a [Hawaiian shirt and jeans](https://www.rottentomatoes.com/m/office_space/quotes/) while you are doing all these even if it's not Friday:)

 ### Deploy a Kafka cluster with Strimzi Kafka CLI